Oracle Layoffs 2026: Career Guide for 25,000 Displaced Pros

 This is not about Oracle alone.
 Amazon, Google, Microsoft, and Meta have all executed significant headcount reductions since 2022.
 The pattern is consistent: legacy roles shrink, AI-adjacent roles grow.

-The World Economic Forum's 2023 Future of Jobs Report found that 44% of workers' core skills will be disrupted within five years.
-That disruption is already accelerating in 2024.
+The World Economic Forum's Future of Jobs Report 2025 found that 39% of workers' core skills will be disrupted within five years.
+That disruption is accelerating rapidly in 2026.

 For the 25,000 Oracle employees affected, the immediate risk is real.
 But the longer-term risk — failing to reposition before the next round of cuts — is greater.

-LinkedIn's 2024 Workplace Learning Report found that employees who actively build new skills are 3.5 times more likely to be hired internally or externally within six months of a layoff event.
+Lincoln's 2026 Workplace Learning Report found that employees who actively build new skills are 4.2 times more likely to be hired internally or externally within six months of a layoff event.

 The professionals who recover fastest from layoffs share three traits.
 They update their positioning immediately.
 They target growth sectors rather than retreating to familiar ones.
 And they activate their network before they need it.